-plCndProbTable
+plCndProbTable on

-with variable frequency distribution data plProbTable
+with variable frequency distribution data plProbTable definition).

-plCndProbTable
+plCndProbTable on

-The construction of the variable sets and
+The construction of the variable sets

 and